wolframarnold/social_islands_viz/README.md

 Run -> Set Project Configuration -> Customize -> Run

 You can choose Jesque operation or Standalone mode.
 Standalone mode is for command line testing and it won't take jobs from Jesque.
+Note: You can run the stand-alone app also from the command line and pass the job type and user_id on the command line, see below.

+To set Java properties, e.g. `APP_ENV` when running in NetBeans, add them to the "VM Options" field of the Run dialog, e.g.:

+    -DAPP_ENV=production -DMONGOHQ_URL=mongo://...

 Running Jesque from the command line